North Atlantic Conference History

 Bay Path, Lesley, Lasell, Wheelock, Maine Maritime Academy and Massachusetts College of Pharmacy explore the opportunity to join and form an athletic conference to give women student-athletes an opportunity to compete in a post-season tournament.

 The above named institutions work out the details to create an athletic conference to be known as the North Atlantic Women's Conference (NAWC).
-The steps for a constitution and set bylaws is drafted, championship hosting criteria are established and dates chosen for a spring softball championship.
+The steps for a constitution and set bylaws is drafted, championship hosting criteria is established and dates are chosen for a spring softball championship.